The best place and time to live in the Milky Way: Results

-The individual contributions of SGRBs and LGRBs to Fig.\ref{total} are show in Fig.\ref{long} and Fig.\ref{short}.
-Short GRBs (Fig.\ref{short}) are concentrated in the central regions of the Galaxy due to the large stellar density and their occurrence being independent from the metallicity of the environment.
-On the other hand, the incidence of long GRBs as lethal events (Fig.\ref{long}) develops along the MW history with an inside--out pattern: they dominate the rate of lethal events in the early stages of the MW evolution in the central regions, where most of the stars are formed, but are progressively suppressed due to the increase of the metallicity and they become more prominent towards the outskirts where the star formation is relatively higher and the metal pollution yet not dramatic.
+The individual contributions of SNe, SGRBs and LGRBs to Fig.\ref{total} are show in Fig.\ref{long} and Fig.\ref{short}.
+SGRBs and SNe (Fig.\ref{short}) are concentrated in the central regions of the Galaxy because the stellar density is high and their occurrence is independent of the metallicity of the environment.
+On the other hand, the incidence of LGRBs as lethal events (Fig.\ref{long}) develops throuhout the MW history with an inside-out pattern: They dominate the rate of lethal events at the early stages of the MW evolution in the central regions, where most of the stars are formed, but are progressively suppressed by the increase in metallicity, and they become more prominent in the outskirts where the star formation is relatively higher and the metal pollution is not yet high.